yonashailug/chatgpt-cli/README.md

 ## Configuration

 To use chatgpt's feature require api key to be generated and can be generated [here](https://beta.openai.com/account/api-keys) and when you run this npm package it will prompt to enter api key and save it.

+> To enter api key in case of expire or miss typing, please use the command below `chatgpt-cli -k`